learn-co-curriculum/dsc-reading-api-documentation/README.md

 You will be able to:

-* Read API Documentation
-* Translate documentation into Python code
+* Interpret API documentation into Python code
-* Execute get requests in order to utilize the Yelp API
+* Make requests using OAuth

 Start by navigating to https://www.yelp.com/developers/documentation/v3/get_started and having a look for yourself!